 Customer retention rate is the percentage of customers who continue to purchase from a company over a particular period.
 It’s among the most important customer success criteria that you can use to assess your company’s performance and track its progress over time.

 As a business owner, you know that repeat customers are the lifeblood of your business.
 One of the most obvious benefits is that your business will continue to thrive and grow.
-Did you know that about 59% of loyal customers will strongly recommend their favorite brand to friends and family?
+Did you know that 52% of customers express brand loyalty through recommendations to friends and family?

 Also, the cost of acquiring a first-time buyer is 5 times higher than the cost of retaining a repeat one.
 All these figures point to the great importance of customer retention as a marketing strategy and a KPI to keep an eye on.